 How to design a kitchen?
+That's a big question.
 With the kitchen being such a high activity area of the house it’s worth finding out how to design a kitchen – even if you’re using a kitchen designer or architect.
 Knowing what’s involved in the process will help you design your own kitchen or give a detailed brief to your designer.

 This page makes up part of the kitchen design layout series.